 On March 19, 2014, Steak n Shake and its subsidiaries entered into the current credit agreement.
-The credit agreement provides for a senior secured term loan facility in an aggregate principal amount of \$220,000 and a senior secured revolving credit facility in an aggregate principal amount of up to \$30,000.
+The credit agreement provides for a senior secured term loan facility in an aggregate principal amount of \$220,000.
+On August 3, 2017, Steak n Shake and its lenders amended the senior secured revolving credit facility reducing the revolving commitments from \$30,000 to \$15,000, as well as waiving the revolving credit financial covenant test for June 30, 2017 and future periods when the revolving credit facility is not utilized.